USC cruises to victory over Washington State, 93-84

+The Trojans were able to bounce back after a disappointing loss to Washington earlier in the week by splitting their two-game road trip.

-Nick Rakocevic scored 25 points and grabbed 13 rebounds and USC never trailed en route to a 93-84 win over Washington State on Saturday night.
+Nick Rakocevic scored 25 points and grabbed 13 rebounds for his 11th double-double of the year and USC never trailed en route to a 93-84 win over Washington State on Saturday night.

+"We turned the ball over too many times and we had some offensive rebounding breakdowns when we gave too many second chance points up to Washington," USC coach Andy Enfield said.
+"That was our two big emphasis in today's game."

 Digital Access For Only $0.99